Void-n-Null/TF2-Update-Note-Generator/README.md

 # TF2-Update-Note-Generator

-A simple markov chain based generator using the markovify python module and a dataset gathered from https://www.teamfortress.com/
+A simple markov chain based generator using the markovify python module and a dataset gathered by me from https://www.teamfortress.com/

 To use, first install markovify  ```pip install markovify```